Fixed stars: Estimated radius

-Around 210 BCE, Apollonius of Perga shows the equivalence of two descriptions of the apparent retrograde motions of planets (assuming the geocentric model): one using eccentrics and another deferent and epicycles.
+Around 210 BC, Apollonius of Perga shows the equivalence of two descriptions of the apparent retrograde motions of planets (assuming the geocentric model): one using eccentrics and another deferent and epicycles.

 In the following century, measures of the sizes and distances of the Earth and the Moon improved.
-Around 200 BCE Eratosthenes determined that the radius of the Earth is roughly 6400 km.
-Circa 150 BCE Hipparchus uses parallax to determine that the distance to the Moon is roughly 380000 km, nearly matching Aristarchus.
+Around 200 BC Eratosthenes determined that the radius of the Earth is roughly 6400 km.
+Circa 150 BC Hipparchus used parallax to determine that the distance to the Moon is roughly 380000 km, nearly matching Aristarchus.
 This imposed a minimum radius for the sphere of fixed stars at center-to-center Earth to Moon distance plus the Moon's radius (approx. 1/3 Earth radius), plus the width of the Sun (it being, at least, the same that the Moon), plus the indeterminate thickness of the planets' spheres (believed to be thin, anyway), for a total about 386400 km.
 This was around 24,500,000 times lower than Archimedes' computation.

 Around 130 AD, Ptolemy adopted Apollonius' epicycles in his geocentric model.
 Epicycles are described as an orbit within an orbit.
 For example, looking at Venus, Ptolemy claimed that it orbits the Earth, and as it orbits the Earth, it also orbits the original orbit riding a second, minor local sphere.
 (Ptolemy emphasised that the epicycle motion does not apply to the Sun.)
 This device necessarily enlarges each of the celestial spheres, thus making the outer sphere of the fixed stars yet larger.

 When scholars applied Ptolemy's epicycles, they presumed that each planetary sphere was exactly thick enough to accommodate them.
 By combining this nested sphere model with astronomical observations, scholars calculated what became generally accepted values at the time for the distances to the Sun: about 4 e6km, and to the edge of the universe: about 73 e6km, still around 130,000 times less than Archimedes.

-Ptolomy's methods, written in his Almagest, were accurate enough to keep them largely undisputed for more than 1,500 years.
+Ptolemy's methods, written in his Almagest, were accurate enough to keep them largely undisputed for more than 1,500 years.
 But by the European Renaissance, the possibility that such a huge sphere could complete a single revolution of 360° around the Earth in only 24 hours was deemed improbable, and this point was one of the arguments of Nicholas Copernicus for leaving behind the centuries-old geocentric model.

 The highest upper bound ever given was by Jewish astronomer Levi ben Gershon (Gersonides) who, circa 1300, estimated the distance to the fixed stars to be no less than 159,651,513,380,944 Earth radii, or about 100,000 light-years in modern units.
 This was an overestimate; although in the actual universe there are stars farther than that distance, both in the Milky Way (about three times wider) and all the external galaxies, the closest star from Earth (other than the Sun) is Proxima Centauri at about 4.25 light-years only.